microsoft/VisualStudio2017Launch_KeynoteDemos/README.md

 You can find the Visaul Studio 2017 Launch Keynote demo <a href="https://channel9.msdn.com/Events/Visual-Studio/Visual-Studio-2017-Launch/100">from here</a>

-And you can download the Visaul Studio 2017 Enterprise <a href="https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Enterprise&rel=15">from here</a>
+And you can download the Visual Studio 2017 Enterprise <a href="https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Enterprise&rel=15">from here</a>

 ## Visual Studio 2017 KeyNote Demo Scripts